mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Saturday, 19 July 2025

-- The average temperature today is 16.86˚C,
+- The average temperature today is 16.49˚C,
-- With highs of 17.62˚C and lows of 16.4˚C,
+- With highs of 17.75˚C and lows of 15.93˚C,
-- It may feel like 16.79˚C with light rain
+- It may feel like 16.39˚C with overcast clouds
-- The wind speed is 0.89m/s and visibility is 10000m
+- The wind speed is 0.45m/s and visibility is 10000m
 - The pressure is 1007hPa and humidity is 84%
 - The sun will rise at 04:11 and set at 20:17